Remote Method Invocation in Java

-Remote Method Invocation (RMI) is an API which allows an object to invoke a method on an object that exists in another address space, which could be on the same machine or on a remote machine.
-Through RMI, object running in a JVM present on a computer (Client side) can invoke methods on an object present in another JVM (Server side).
-RMI creates a public remote server object that enables client and server side communications through simple method calls on the server object.
+Remote Method Invocation (RMI) is an API that allows an object to invoke a method on an object that exists in another address space, which could be on the same machine or on a remote machine.
+Through RMI, an object running in a JVM present on a computer (Client-side) can invoke methods on an object present in another JVM (Server-side).
+RMI creates a public remote server object that enables client and server-side communications through simple method calls on the server object.

 - An identifier of the remote object to be used